John Bunyan: Legacy

+The 81-mile John Bunyan Trail notes places in Bedfordshire associated with Bunyan.

 Selected bibliography

 The best collection of Bunyan's writing is The Works of John Bunyan, edited by George Offor and published in London in three volumes between 1853 and 1855, containing 61 unique works.
 (A revised edition was published in 1862.)
 The misnamed Complete Works of John Bunyan, edited by John Gulliver and published in one volume by Bradley, Garretson & Co. in 1871, omits 28 works and lacks the biblical references and editorial footnotes present in Offor's collection.